syncfusion-content/uwp-docs/uwp/Charts/Styling-and-Customization.md

 ![SegmentColorPath in UWP Chart](Styling-and-Customization_images/segmentcolor.png)

-N> `SegmentColorPath` property is not applicable for Area, SplineArea, StepArea, RangeArea, FastLine, Candle, HiLoOpenClose, and CircularSeries (when the Polar and Radar DrawType is Area).
+N> `SegmentColorPath` property is not applicable for Area, SplineArea, StepArea, RangeArea, FastLine, Candle, HiLoOpenClose, and CircularSeries (when the Polar and Radar DrawType are Area).

 ## Customize Legends